 Willow Grove Cemetery Website.

-Check out our website devoted entirely to the Willow Grove Cemetery Complex.
+Check out our website devoted entirely to the historic Willow Grove Cemetery Complex.
 This website provides information on the three cemeteries that make up this complex, a cemetery map, and a directory with a handy search feature.

 The City of New Brunswick received a grant from the New Jersey Historical Commission, a division of Cultural Affairs in the Department of State, which aided in the indexing of the grave markers and the development of this web site.